 I have a need to host YUM repositories for Red Hat 4.x boxes (I know, they are ancient but I can't get rid of them just yet).
 Currently the Yum metadata checksum options are SHA1 and SHA2.
 As RH4 is so old, the yum python scripts are coded to look for SHA (SHA2 didn't exist at that time) in the repomd.xml file.
 When it sees SHA1 as the checksum it errors and fails checksum.
 This is corrected (and verified as working) but editing the misc.py and repos.py file to add an OR condition when checking for sumtype

 elif sumtype 'sha'

 It would be easier to just have another drop down option that allows you to set it to SHA so that the repo meta data file gets generated with a checksum value of SHA.

-#1 Updated by Matthew Ceroni about 4 years ago
+#1 Updated by Matthew Ceroni over 4 years ago